cjerdonek/python-argparse/README.md

 [![Build Status](https://travis-ci.org/cjerdonek/python-argparse.svg?branch=master)](https://travis-ci.org/cjerdonek/python-argparse)
 [![Coverage Status](https://img.shields.io/coveralls/cjerdonek/python-argparse.svg)](https://coveralls.io/r/cjerdonek/python-argparse?branch=master)

-This is a fork of Python's [`argparse`][argparse] module.
+This is a fork of the [`argparse`][argparse] module in the Python standard library.

-Some of the purposes of the fork are to improve the extensibility of the module, to simplify the code and improve its maintainability, and to add features, while preserving backwards compatibility for the most part.
-The main work being done so far is refactoring in an effort to simplify the code base.

-Up to this point, all of the test cases in the original CPython implementation still pass.
+The purposes of the fork include--

+* improving the extensibility of the module,
+* simplifying the code and improving its maintainability, and
+* adding features.

+We aim to preserve backwards compatibility for the most part.
 We anticipate breaking backwards compatibility only in the case of warts and "documented bugs."

+The main work being done so far is simplifying the code base.
+Up to this point, all of the test cases in the original CPython implementation continue to pass.

-The PyPI page for the project is [here][argparse2-pypi].
+The project is installable from PyPI.
+The PyPI project page is [here][argparse2-pypi].

 Background